richyliu/greggdict/README.md

 The process of identifying the words from the raw scanned images of the dictionary was quite tedious.
 It is described in detail in `format/README.md`

+## TODO

+Make it easier to search for words with accents